Worship & Services

 Vital Support for the Churches of the Claydons

 There are three Church of England churches in our Parish; St Michael’s, St Mary’s and All Saints and we share our income and our expenses together.
 In addition to the raising of the annual Parish Share, set at £50,000, we must support the ongoing and very costly maintenance and repairs of the three buildings.
 By the way, £50,000 divided up by the year, means that it costs us across the churches of the Claydons, £137 per day to keep our churches open, and that’s before we add on energy bills and maintenance!
-Since I published my letter in a previous edition of ‘The Newsletter’ people have been asking how they can support us financially, so we would like to tell you about the four easy ways to do this:
+People have been asking how they can support us financially, so we would like to tell you about the four easy ways to do this:

 - Envelope Scheme: yellow envelopes are to be found in the pews in each of the churches; place your cash or cheques in them and fill out the details on the front.
 This allows us to claim tax back, ensuring that your donation is bigger but at no extra cost to you!